Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Conclusion and Future Work

 On the symbolic side, there is a lot of space to further explore the taxonomical encodings.
 The current encodings are complex, and perhaps there are ways to reduce the number of layers, or different ways of incorporating verbs and adjectives.
-Ontology other than WordNet can be explored, different representations of concepts (perhaps pictograms), and better methods for measuring similarity, in particular that of adjectives and adverbs.
+Ontologies other than WordNet can be explored, as well as different representations of concepts (perhaps pictograms), and better methods for measuring similarity, in particular that of adjectives and adverbs (especially for the case of antonymy).
+Another direction for future work is exploring alternative evaluation metrics to better handle the complexity introduced by the fine-grained similarity evaluation in Soft Smatch.
+The Soft Smatch method in this article relies on the hill-climbing algorithm of Hard Smatch, which can sometimes result in unwanted matches \cite{opitz-2023-smatch}.\footnote{For instance, if the model predicts (person.n.01, jump.n.01) for the concepts (cat.n.01, laugh.n.01), hill-climbing may match cat.n.01 with jump.n.01 and laugh.n.01 with person.n.01 because these matches score higher than cat.n.01 with person.n.01 and laugh.n.01 with jump.n.01, leading to some spurious scores.}